magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a successful backend login attempt
+*  If one wants to do something after a successful backend login attempt

 ### 54. backend_block_widget_grid_prepare_grid_before